Graduate Certificate in Global Business

 Students may choose from approved MBA or graduate-level study abroad courses which are led by St. Thomas faculty.
 Offerings vary each academic year and are often offered as J-term courses.
 Examples of recent courses include:

 The global financial services industry transcends national boundaries and includes hundreds of multi-national financial companies in the fields of commercial banking, investment banking, insurance, real estate, investments and asset management, financial advising and consulting, brokerage and trading services, capital market listing companies, and related marketing and communication services.
 By some measures, it has grown to become the largest industry sector in the world, representing approximately 30% of global business enterprise and the global economy.
 This course is designed to blend theory and practice regarding the structure and markets of global financial services.
 Expert presenters in each location will present topics such as investment banking, commercial banking, investment theory and practice, institutional wealth management, insurance, risk management, real estate and other real assets, custodial and transaction processing, political risk, social environment, regional economics, and currency and monetary policy.
 Emphasis on the global market will provide students with a broad perspective of the global economy and its interrelationships.
-The January 2014 course will be located in Hong Kong and Shanghai, China.

 This elective will examine frameworks, strategies and practices for marketing in the emerging markets of South America.
 As with all marketing strategy, we will analyze contextual factors related to political, economic, social/cultural and technological aspects of life and business in Argentina and Brazil (aka PEST analysis).
 We will further examine how these contextual factors impact marketing strategy and implementation.
 We will discuss which aspects of marketing in South America are applicable to other emerging markets (vs. unique to South America) and will compare them to marketing practices in the United States.
 You will improve your skills in critically analyzing and evaluating market situations and making marketing decisions in emerging markets through on-campus class sessions and a trip to Argentina and Brazil.

 Today, India is at cross-roads.
 While it has emerged as a powerful economic player on the world stage over the past few years, it also faces many challenges as it looks to shape its future as the second-largest world economy by 2050.
 As a country, India is a very intriguing place.
 It is the world’s largest democracy and home to roughly a fifth of the world’s total population.
 As a business destination, it is a challenging place given its geographical and cultural diversity.
-Our class aims to make sense of India as a mega-market from a marketing and business strategy standpoint through our readings and case discussions, as well as imbibe its intensity and diversity as a nation and a business destination by spending time in India in January 2016.
+Our class aims to make sense of India as a mega-market from a marketing and business strategy standpoint through our readings and case discussions, as well as imbibe its intensity and diversity as a nation and a business destination by spending time in India.

 Elective Courses (3 credits)